Encoder (digital)

 If the input circuit can guarantee at most a single-active input, a simple encoder is a better choice than a priority encoder, since it requires less logic to implement.
 However, a simple encoder can generate an incorrect output when more than a single input is active, so a priority encoder is required in such cases.

 Types of encoder

--to-n encoders
+2n-to-n encoders

 A $2^n$-to-n encoder has n number of outputs in correspondence to the $2^n$ number of inputs.
 It thus reduces the number of transmission lines and can be compared to a multiplexer.
 Only one of the inputs become "high" (logic state "1") at a time.

-Some typical examples would be 4:2 encoder, 8:3 encoder, 16:4 encoders etc.